triblatron/dagui/README.md

 This library is developed in my spare time for fun.
 As such, there is no release schedule except to say when I deem it ready.
 Its primary purpose is to serve as the GUI for another side project, so I am not overly concerned by timing of a release.

+### 20250827
+We have hit Prototype1, rendering of a Widget tree, namely a Label with a face and some text.
+Next up, Prototype2 with layout and more complex Widgets.

 ## Collaboration

 Pull requests will be allowed at some point.
 There will be a coding style and probably automated linting which could be a barrier to contribution.